srmnitc/pyiron-workflow-template/README.md

 You can fork this repository and populate it with your own data.

 ## Step by step
-* Move your notebooks to the `notebooks` folder and remove the example notebook `notebooks/example.ipynb`.
+* Move your notebooks to the repository folder and remove the example notebook `example.ipynb`.
-* Update the `binder/environment.yml` file with the conda dependencies required for your notebook.
+* Update the conda `environment.yml` file with the conda dependencies required for your notebook.
-* Include the export of your pyiron database in the `calculation` folder or in case no calculation are required you can remove the `calculation/save.tar.gz` archive and the `calculation/export.csv` database backup file.
+* Include the export of your pyiron database in the `pyiron/calculation` folder or in case no calculation are required you can remove the `pyiron/calculation/save.tar.gz` archive and the `pyiron/calculation/export.csv` database backup file.
-* Include additional pyiron resources in the `resources` folder if required, otherwise the `resources` folder can be deleted.
+* Include additional pyiron resources in the `pyiron/resources` folder if required, otherwise the `pyiron/resources` folder can be deleted.
-* Finally the website configuration file `_config.yml` has to be updated to include the repository name, author name and link to the website.

 ## Repository structure
 In the following the repsoitory structure is explained in more detail:

 ### notebooks
-The `notebooks` folder contains one or more jupyter notebooks.
+The repository folder contains one or more jupyter notebooks.
 These notebooks are executed during the unit tests and included in the website for easy readablity.
-The example notebook `notebooks/example.ipynb` can be removed.
+The example notebook `example.ipynb` should be removed before publication.

 ### conda environment
-The `binder` folder includes the `binder/environment.yml` file which defines the conda environment required to execute the notebooks in the `notebooks` folder.
+The repository folder also includes the conda `environment.yml` file which defines the conda environment required to execute the notebooks in the repository folder.
 An existing environment can be exported using `conda env export > environment.yml` but it is recommended to reduce the environment to the minimal requirements as a large environment is less performant.
-Example `binder/environment.yml` file:
+Example conda `environment.yml` file:

 ```
 channels: